-If working with artists, does an applicant organization need a confirmed list of them at the LOI stage?
+If working with artists, does an applicant organization need a confirmed list of participating artists at the LOI stage?

 At the LOI stage, the artists do not have to be confirmed.
-However, applications are more competitive if they can indicate that a conversation has been inititated with the proposed artists to determine their interest in and availability for the project.
-(The full proposal stage will require applicants to clearly idenfity their artists.
-At that point, letters of commitment from the artists are not required, but are helpful.)
+However, applications are more competitive if they can indicate that a conversation has been initiated with the proposed artists to determine their interest in and availability for the project.
+(The full proposal stage will require applicants to clearly identify their artists.
+At that stage, letters of intent to participate from the artists are requested.)

 Does every partnering organization need to submit an individual LOI, or should the primary organization submit an LOI?

-Only one organization can submit an LOI per project, and this should be the organization that meets all the eligibility criteria.
+Only one organization can submit an LOI per project, and this should be the organization that meets all the eligibility criteria and would receive and manage the grant, if funded.
 However, the application should describe and clarify all partnerships involved in the project.